 As a result, if a road is to be built across an unidentified salmon stream on privately held property, it may not necessarily require the fish-friendliest culvert.
 If land clearing is planned, local riparian buffer ordinances might not apply.
 A manager deciding where to focus on rebuilding road culverts to fish-friendly standards is likely operating with a big information handicap, as their decisions are partially based on looking at maps to estimate the amount of upstream salmon habitat.

 Consider a case I encountered a few summers ago of a recently bulldozed creek tributary.
-A landowner had started a major construction project, excavating a small stream that we later discovered was home to thousands of juvenile silver salmon and dolly varden.
+A landowner had started a major construction project, excavating a small stream that we later discovered was home to thousands of juvenile silver salmon and Dolly Varden.
 The stream did not appear in the anadromous waters catalog; nor was it even on the map of any streams at all.
 Even a conservation-minded landowner could struggle to take responsible actions around this stream if they don’t know it exists.

 In a higher-profile example, consider that over a hundred miles of salmon stream were identified within the proposed Pebble mine claim area in southwest Alaska by a team of researchers working with The Nature Conservancy in 2008-20103.
 Without their work, the developer might have been obligated to consider impacts to only the small fraction of salmon streams that had already been identified there.